drmohundro/SWXMLHash/README.md

 ### Manual Installation

 To install manually, you'll need to clone the SWXMLHash repository.
-You can do this in a separate directory or you can make use of git submodules - in this case, git submodules are recommended so that your repository has details about which commit of SWXMLHash you're using.
+You can do this in a separate directory, or you can make use of git submodules - in this case, git submodules are recommended so that your repository has details about which commit of SWXMLHash you're using.
 Once this is done, you can just drop the `SWXMLHash.swift` file into your project.